 Neural differentiation of iPS cells

 The Cell Programming Core Facility has in-depth expertise in the differentiation of iPS cells into neural precursors as well as terminally differentiated neural cells.
 Currently, we provide the generation and provision of stable neural precursor cells (NPCs), cortical NPCs and NGN2-induced excitatory forebrain neurons, all of which are available in cryopreserved formats.
-Please contact us for availability of other neuronal cell types.
+Please contact us for availability of other neural cell types.